5-Minute Math Fact Fluency Routine

 Students attempt the same facts again with the goal of improving their score.

-Minute 5: Final Review and Celebrate
+Minute 5: Recite, Check, and Celebrate!

 Answers are revealed again.